TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “Is this the cave?”

-“No,” he answered, slowing down the speed with which he was tugging his beard.
+“No,” he answered, slowing down the speed he was tugging his beard.
 “How can I know where the Lord Shiva sat meditating so many years ago?’”

 Mission: Producing Fabric from Hemp

-Our mundane life had bogged us down for some months now and my wife Minu and I — on one of the very rare occasions we actually share the same point — agreed that we owed ourselves a break.
-Neither of us like to take the beaten path if we can help it, so we decided to combine a bit of work and a lot of adventure.
-In our free time we try and propagate hemp as a fabric, at least among our friends.
-It was long past time to take our work to the next level.
-We needed to collect hemp seed samples for a scientist friend with the IIT in Delhi to study the oil content and samples of the male and the female plant.
+Our mundane life had bogged us down for some months now, and my wife Minu and I — on one of the rare occasions we actually share the same point — agreed that we owed ourselves a break.
+Neither of us likes to take the beaten path if we can help it, so we decided to combine some work and a lot of adventure.
+We try propagating hemp as a fabric in our free time, at least among our friends.
+It was long before we took our work to the next level.
+We needed to collect hemp seed samples for a scientist friend with the IIT in Delhi to study the male and female plant's oil content and samples.
 A designer wanted photographs of processes like retting, de-gumming, etc., and machines like those used for carding and charkhas so that he could try and give some inputs on possible technological interventions for better quality fabric.

 Samples and photographs?
 Sure.
 Holiday?
 But of course!
 Pauna, here we come...